Endurance Coach – Stephanie Holbrook

 If running a marathon is good, then an Ironman Triathlon is better!
 Right?!!?!.
 The idea that someone could swim 2.4 miles, bike 114 miles, and run 26.2 miles in a day and still be a functioning human seemed almost unreal.

 This was added to my bucket list.
 I decided to hire a triathlon coach.
 With a group of friends, I ticked off races leading up to the event.
-We did a couple of Olympic Distance Triathlons, century bike rides, and a couple of Half-Ironmans (70.3).
+We did a couple of Olympic Distance Triathlons, century bike rides, and Half-Ironmans (70.3).

 These Ironman triathletes must be his accomplishment inspired me to take on more enormous challenges, such as a full-on Ironman triathlon and ultra-marathons.
 April 14th of 2007, I stood at the start of my first Ironman.
 16 hours later, I crossed the finish line with a smile on my face.